Meet our instructors

 Patrick Fitzgerald, MA

-I have been a Spanish teacher for almost a decade at both the high school and college levels in the United States.
+I have been a Spanish teacher for over a decade at both the high school and college levels in the United States.
 I have my BA in Spanish Teaching from the University of Illinois and my MA in Foreign Languages and Cultures from Washington State University.
-Along with different kinds of language instruction (formal grammar and/or immersion training), I have also taught Spanish language literature and art.
-I especially like 20th century Spanish cinema and cinemetrics.
+Along with different kinds of language instruction (formal grammar and/or immersion training), I have also taught Spanish language literature and art, and currently teach AP Spanish Literature through Johns Hopkins Center for Talented Youth.